Robust Graph Neural Networks via Unbiased Aggregation: Experiment

-\textbf{Hyperparameters.} The model hyperparameters including learning rate, weight decay, and dropout rate are tuned as in \citet{mujkanovic2022_are_defenses_for_gnns_robust}.
+\textbf{Hyperparameters.} The model hyperparameters including learning rate, weight decay, and dropout rate are tuned as in \citep{mujkanovic2022_are_defenses_for_gnns_robust}.
 Other hyperparameters follow the settings in the original papers.
-RUNG uses an MLP connected to 10 graph aggregation layers following the decoupled GNN architecture of APPNP, $\smash[b]{\hat\lambda=\frac{1}{1+\lambda}}$ is tuned in \{0.7, 0.8, 0.9\}, and $\gamma$ tuned in $\{0.5,1,2,3,5\}$ and the hyperparameter combination that yields the best robustness without a notable impact (smaller than $1\%$) on the clean accuracy is chosen, following the setting in~\citet{Bojchevski2019CertifiableRT}.
+RUNG uses an MLP connected to 10 graph aggregation layers following the decoupled GNN architecture of APPNP. $\smash[b]{\hat\lambda=\frac{1}{1+\lambda}}$ is tuned in \{0.7, 0.8, 0.9\}, and $\gamma$ tuned in $\{0.5,1,2,3,5\}$.
+We chose the hyperparameter setting that yields the best robustness without a notable impact (smaller than $1\%$) on the clean accuracy following~\citep{Bojchevski2019CertifiableRT}.

-\textbf{Attack setting.} We use the PGD attack~\citep{xu2019topology} to execute the adaptive evasion \revisionemph{topology} attack since it delivers the strongest attack in most settings \citep{mujkanovic2022_are_defenses_for_gnns_robust}.
+\textbf{Attack setting.} We use the PGD attack~\citep{xu2019topology} to execute the adaptive \emph{evasion} and \emph{poisoning} topology attack since it delivers the strongest attack in most settings \citep{mujkanovic2022_are_defenses_for_gnns_robust}.
+The adaptive attack setting is provided in Appendix~\ref{sec:atk_settings}.
 The adversarial attacks aim to misclassify specific target nodes (\emph{local attack}) or the entire set of test nodes (\emph{global attack}).
-For \emph{local attack}, we randomly select 20 target nodes for each data split.
-To avoid a false sense of robustness, our adaptive attacks directly target the victim model instead of the surrogate model.
-In particular, we execute the adaptive attack after all the hyperparameters are fixed.
+To avoid a false sense of robustness, our \emph{adaptive} attacks directly target the victim model instead of the surrogate model.
+Additionally, we include the \emph{transfer} attacks with a 2-layer GCN as the surrogate model.
+We also include graph injection attack following the setting in TDGIA~\citep{zou2021tdgia}.